echkode/PhantomBrigadeMod_BurstFirePrototype/README.md

 I prototyped a number of different ways of using interface functions to mod the attack action.
 There are two main systems of interest, `EquipmentActionSystem` and `ScheduledAttackSystem`.

-`EquipmentActionSystem` takes an action for a part with a primary activation subsystem, creates subactions with evenly spaced timings to represent the firing of individual rounds.
+`EquipmentActionSystem` takes an action for a part with a primary activation subsystem and creates subactions with evenly spaced timings to represent the firing of individual rounds.
 This is where the built-in activation timing feature makes changes to the round timings.

 `ScheduledAttackSystem` generates projectiles for every subaction created by `EquipmentActionSystem`.
 This is where the starting and target positions and velocities are calculated and also where properties such as damage and visuals are assigned to the projectile.